-Ahmed Magare’s solo exhitibion at Ort Gallery in Birmingham, UK, on 12-13 August, was a tremendous success.
-A team of the Writers Without Borders collective (including Femi Abidogun and David Rollason, and Ahmed) performed poetry, a video with poetry performances, Zoom playing the drums, an art installation, a live mural painting, and delicious Somali food made the day into a spectacular happening.
+Ahmed Magare’s solo exhitibion The Better Side of Wings at Ort Gallery in Birmingham, UK, on 12-13 August, was a tremendous success.
+A team of the Writers Without Borders collective (including Femi Abidogun, David Rollason and Ahmed) performed poetry, a video with poetry performances was projected on a loop, Zoom played the drums, and the art installation, a live mural painting, and delicious Somali food made the day into a spectacular happening.

 On the second day, a screening of Africa is You caused for interesting discussions afterwards.
 Below, Linde Luijnenburg and Ahmed Magare share some of the questions asked, and offer some commentary.